- Twenty course units (students who enter the program with previous graduate work may be eligible to transfer some credits toward the Ph.D.)

 Opportunities for Interdisciplinary Study

-Students may complement their studies with up to five courses outside the Hispanic Studies section--for example, in another Romance language, Comparative Literature, English, or History.
+Students may complement their studies with up to five courses outside the Hispanic Studies section.For example, students may take courses in another Romance language, Comparative Literature, English, or History.
 Certificate programs are also available in the areas of Women's Studies and Urban Studies.
 The University of Pennsylvania enjoys reciprocal agreements with several other nearby institutions, which allow students to complete a number of courses in them while enrolled in a graduate program at Penn.
 Additionally, interdisciplinary study is encouraged through participation in the wide range of seminars, lectures, and colloquia sponsored by the various Graduate Groups and affiliated research institutes and centers at Penn, including the Center for Italian Studies and the Latin American and Latino Studies Program.
-Students and faculty participate in the weekly "History of the Book Seminar," which draws scholars from a wide range of disciplines to discuss the history and materiality of the book.
 The Penn Humanities Forum also provides a forum for doctoral students to interact with colleagues from across the disciplines and holds weekly meetings as well as special research seminars, colloquia, and an annual student conference.

 The Career Services Office makes every effort to assist students in finding employment and offers a range of services geared toward both academic and nonacademic career options.